What is Melasma?

-For me, a wide brimmed hat is a must to keep the sun’s rays off the face, hair line and your neck.
+For me, a wide-brimmed hat is a must to keep the sun’s rays off the face, hair line and neck.
 I like https://lackofcolor.com.au/

 Treatments for Melasma

-Melasma can make you feel self-consciousness and you may want to hide your skin under layers of makeup.
-Melasma is a condition that can be controlled, not cured, and often a combination of treatments will yield the best, longest lasting results.
+Melasma can make you feel self-conscious and you may want to hide your skin under layers of makeup.
+Melasma is a condition that can be controlled, not cured, and often a combination of treatments will yield the best, longest-lasting results.

 - Azaleic acid